 Hi there!
 You’re probably at this site because you love wolves — just like me.
 My name is Sue Denver.
 I’m obsessed with wolves.
 I read about them, photograph them and even create wolf-themed jewelry.
+(You can see some of my jewelry tools in the background of the photo.)

 And I fantasize about what life would be like if I could actually transform into a wolf.